oinkagency/grunt-email-template/README.md

 It is advised to override variables in your JADE files in the root and languages folder of the src folder.

 - **title**: The title used in the title tag and meta tags.
 A maximum of 70 characters advised.

-> Name of JADE in source

 - **description**: The description used in meta tags and preview text.
 A maximum of 160 characters advised.

-> Description of name of JADE in source

 - **deployUrl**: URL where EDM will be hosted.

-> URL OF HOSTED ONLINE VERSION EMAIL

 - **shareImg**: URL of the image to be shared on social media.

-> URL OF HOSTED IMAGE TO BE SHARED ON FB

 - **lang**: Defines the language of the disclaimer and legal lines.

-> english

 - **legal**: Defines the type of legal lines you want.

-> standard

 - **maxWidth**: The maximum width of the EDM.

-> 600

 - **defaultPadding**: The default padding.

-> 7

 ###less/variables.less
 All your less variables are defined in the file itself.